Jean Luchaire: Vichy years

 Pierre Laval, aware of Luchaire's friendly relations with Abetz, sent him to Paris in July 1940 to re-establish contact with him.
 Luchaire consistently maintained that he represented a certain respectable "rightist" anti-British French political tradition.
-He founded a further newspaper, the evening daily Les Nouveaux Temps, in 1940, and subsequently became the President of the Association de la presse parisienne (Association of the Parisian Press) in 1941 and presided the Corporation nationale de la presse française (National Corporation of French Press).
+He founded a further newspaper, the evening daily Les Nouveaux Temps, in 1940, and subsequently became the President of the Association de la presse parisienne (Association of the Parisian Press) in 1941 and presided over the Corporation nationale de la presse française (National Corporation of French Press).
 During the occupation, however, it was claimed that Luchaire was disseminating Nazi propaganda, fulminating against England, America, de Gaulle, the Soviet Union, Bolshevism and the Maquis.
 By the end of 1943 he advocated a "real" collaborationist government, Laval being, in his opinion, "inadequate".
 During the occupation, as editor of Nouveaux Temps, he drew a salary of 100,000 francs a month, besides 'extras', lived in great luxury, lunched at the Tour d'Argent and according to his daughter Corinne, even started keeping expensive mistresses, which he had not done in the past.

 In 1944, Luchaire called on the Germans to "exterminate" the French Resistance, and his newspapers wrote violent anti-British and anti-American articles after the Normandy landings.
 He was appointed Minister of Information in the French government-in-exile, after the Germans forcibly removed it from Vichy to the Sigmaringen enclave, 1944–1945, where, apparently, he continued to be optimistic.
-He fled to Italy in 1945, but later was arrested and returned to France.
-He was tried by a tribunal consisting of broad Left appointees, potentially including Communist members of the resistance, and executed.
+He fled to Italy in 1945, but later was arrested and returned to France where he was tried and executed.

 Luchaire's daughter Corinne had become a film actress in the 1930s.
 Following her father's "joke trial", she regarded him as a martyr, "who had never wanted to harm anyone, who was sincere, and who never thought unkindly of any man."
-In 1945, she was sentenced to 10 years of dégradation nationale.
+In 1946, she was sentenced to 10 years of dégradation nationale.
 She died of tuberculosis in 1950.

+Cinema

+Jean Luchaire was portrayed by Jean Dujardin in the 2026 film The Rays and Shadows.